CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 ...
 ```

 You can filter the routing table based on EVPN route type.
-The available options are shown below:
+The available options are:

 ```
 cumulus@leaf01:mgmt:~$ net show bgp l2vpn evpn route type